Uday Narayan Choudhary

 Uday Narayan Choudhary is an Indian politician.
 He served as the Speaker of the Bihar Legislative Assembly from 2005 to 2015.
 He was a prominent Dalit face in the JD(U) and represented the Imamganj Vidhan Sabha Constituency from 1990 to 1995 and then from 2000 to 2015, losing the 2015 election to former Chief Minister Jitan Ram Manjhi.
-He crossed over to the RJD in 2019 to protest the breakup of the Mahagathbandhan and JD(U) joining hands with the BJP.
+He crossed over to the Loktantrik Janata Dal in 2018 to protest the breakup of the Mahagathbandhan and JD(U) joining hands with the BJP.